camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/transactions.md

 </beans>
 ```

-First the application context is created with any of the Spring ways to do that.
+First, the application context is created with any of the Spring ways to do that.
 In this example you could use a classpath XML resource to configure our Spring application context:

 ```java
 ClassPathXmlApplicationContext applicationContext =